isomerpages/moe-yiochukangsec/_sscwc/Singapore Schools Cyber Wellness Challenge 2023.md

 participants will also be trained by learning specialists from Apple Singapore in the technical skills and knowledge for video production using the iPads.

 ![Organisers Banner](/images/Sscwc/features%20logos.png)
-~~SSCWC 2023 is organised by Yio Chu Kang Secondary School in partnership with TOUCH Cyber Wellness and Apple Singapore, supported by the South 1 School Cluster. // event logo and logos of various organisations~~

 ---

 ### **Team Composition**
-Insert image here <br>

 Each participating team will comprise of **two** secondary school mentors and **four** primary school participants. <br>
 This pairing of schools (one secondary school to one primary school) will be randomly done by the organiser.